cominixo/BetterF3/README.md

 Thanks to [@Nirewen](https://github.com/nirewen) for the icon.

 ## Dependencies
-This mod depends only on [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api)
+No longer depends on Fabric API as of v1.1.2

 ## Features
 Each line is part of a Module, you can: